juloelker/Julie-JS-Project30-Simple-Error-Handling-Try-Catch/README.md

 # Julie-JS-Project30-Simple-Error-Handling-Try-Catch
-This is some very simple JavaScript error code with try-catch-throw.
+This is some very simple JavaScript with try-catch-throw.